Pairwise comparison (psychology): Probabilistic models

 In terms of modern psychometric theory probabilistic models, which include Thurstone's approach (also called the law of comparative judgment), the Bradley–Terry–Luce (BTL) model, and general stochastic transitivity models, are more aptly regarded as measurement models.
 The Bradley–Terry–Luce (BTL) model is often applied to pairwise comparison data to scale preferences.
 The BTL model is identical to Thurstone's model if the simple logistic function is used.
 Thurstone used the normal distribution in applications of the model.
 The simple logistic function varies by less than 0.01 from the cumulative normal ogive across the range, given an arbitrary scale factor.

 In the BTL model, the probability that object j is judged to have more of an attribute than object i is:

 where $\delta_i$ is the scale location of object $i$; $\sigma$ is the logistic function (the inverse of the logit).
 For example, the scale location might represent the perceived quality of a product, or the perceived weight of an object.

 The BTL model, the Thurstonian model as well as the Rasch model for measurement are all closely related and belong to the same class of stochastic transitivity.

 Thurstone used the method of pairwise comparisons as an approach to measuring perceived intensity of physical stimuli, attitudes, preferences, choices, and values.
 He also studied implications of the theory he developed for opinion polls and political voting (Thurstone, 1959).

-Irish research startup OpinionX launched a probabilistic pairwise comparison tool in 2020 which uses a Glicko-style Bayesian rating system along with a weighted selection algorithm to select a subset of statements from the overall list for each participant to vote on.